Reimagining Porsche’s

 Porsche challenged us to re-imagine the digital cockpit of its next-generation EVs—preserving the brand’s driver-first DNA while embracing radical leaps in autonomy, UX, and sustainability.

-We responded by crafting a cohesive, future-ready ecosystem built on several key deliverables: a physical vehicle concept, a research-validated information architecture, a unified visual language for the in-car displays, an adaptive interface with four driving modes, and a redesigned My Porsche app to ensure a seamless experience across all platforms.
+The challenge required cross-team collaboration to deliver a cohesive, future-ready ecosystem with several key deliverables: a physical vehicle concept, a research-validated information architecture, a unified visual language for the in-car displays, an adaptive interface with four driving modes, and a redesigned flow for the My Porsche app.

 Porsche Taycan's Instrument Cluster